About the park:

-Solar panels on the park's shade structures will generate 75 kilowatts of power (enough to power 8-9 residential homes) to offset the park's lighting and electrical needs.
+Solar panels on the park's shade structures will generate 75 kilowatts of power (enough to power 8 to 9 residential homes) to offset the park's lighting and electrical needs

 Hard surfaces made with pervious concrete and pavers that reduce heat reflection and allow rainfall to seep through, reducing damaging storm runoff

-Immediate access to Light Rail and bus transit stations, which are located just feet from the park.
-To encourage pedestrian visitation and use of mass transit, there were no parking spaces built for the park.
+Immediate access to light rail and bus transit stations, located just feet from the park, encourage pedestrian visitation and use of mass transit - zero parking spaces were built for the park